MarcoLizza/mode13h.dev/_posts/2019-12-31-tofu-engine-5.md

 ## Interpreter

-The Lua integration has been polished.
-The module initialization has been refined and the (module-level) C API *upvalues* have been cleared; it is no longer used a single container structure grouping all the sub-systems instances, but separare upvalues.
+The integration with Lua's VM has been polished.

+The module initialization has been refined and the (module-level) C API *upvalues* have been cleared; we are no longer using a single container structure that groups all the sub-systems' instances, but separare upvalues.

 Also, the `io` and `os` predefined libraries have been removed (as they are potentially dangerouse since the permit to go outside the engine's sandbox environment).

 The boot script has been reworked and extended (and a geeky "Guru Meditation" crash-screen has been added in the debug build), the argument checking has been optimized (types are no longer tested with a function), and script processing is more robust.

 I also tested Lua scripts pre-compilation, which I was courious about, and it isn't worth the effort since the final bytecode file is larger than the plain script (which potentially complicate things up).

+Once more I'm really please that I chose not to use any Lua-to-C integration library.
+Lua's C API is really easy and powerful to use, once you grasp some of the key concepts (mostly the stack).
+After some time it just feels natural... and in some way I fell (pleasant) echoes of assembly programming when I'm dealing with it. :)

 ## Graphics pipeline